adcrn/kne.st/README.md

   photos

 ## Current Progress
-The backend is being hashed out in piecemeal fashion in test-driven development fashion.
-A database engine and schema still need to be chosen for the act of storing photos.
-The frontend consists only of flat HTML files, but will be replaced by Vue.js with Spectre CSS at some point.
+The backend API is being hashed out in piecemeal fashion through test-driven development.
+A database engine and schema still need to be chosen for the act of storing folders and their photos.
+The frontend will consume the API; it will probably be Vue.js with Bulma CSS.